assumptionsoup/guppy_animation_tools/README.md

 object correctly.
 By default Arc Tracer tries to use methods in Maya that avoid a full scene DG evaluation (which is slow).
 However, these methods can fail to work correctly in certain circumstances (usually involving IK's or expressions).

-Enabling this mode will make the Update button move the current frame and refresh the entire scene for every frame needed.
+<br><br>Enabling this mode will make the Update button move the current frame and refresh
+the entire scene for every frame needed.
 This will result in the most accurate positional data from Maya.
 - _Update:_ Updates the Arc Tracer.